YasmineBeck/gamma-robust-bilevel-heuristics/README.md

 **instance_data_builder.py**
 Takes a nominal (generalized) bilevel knapsack interdiction instance and returns a robustified instance based on the uncertainty parameterization given by _conservatism_ and _uncertainty_ or _deviations_.

 **iterate_heuristic.py**
 The ONE-SHOT and ITERATE heuristics presented in Fischetti et al. (2018) applied to the generalized Gamma-robust knapsack interdiction problem.
 The method computes a bilevel-feasible pair and a valid upper bound for the optimal objective function value.
-A lower bound is obtained by solving the high-point relaxation of the original bilevel problem.
+A valid lower bound is obtained by solving the high-point relaxation of the original bilevel problem.

 **nominal-instance-data**
 Contains all 280 nominal instances that are used for the computational study of the paper.